 - It is nearly 500 pages in length, so there is ample time to slowly introduce and explain each minute point.

 - It adopts a crawl-walk-run approach to teaching.

 - It includes over 225 illustrations in vivid color.

 - It has a 400+ item Index, a complete four-level Table of Contents, and a eight-page Table of Figures.

 - It also includes five White Papers, that add another 125 pages of valuable content.

-- The ICS-White Paper on How to Calculate the Basic CPM Calculations is, in itself, priceless — complete with formulas and coordinated illustrations.
+- The ICS-White Paper on How to Perform the Basic CPM Calculations is priceless — complete with formulas and coordinated illustrations.